 - Trauma healing as a process, not an event

-- Helping your clients reconnect with their resources.
+- Help your clients reconnect with their resources.

-- Dozens of anecdotes and stories that will help you to integrate brief trauma techniques into your practice and life.
+- Anecdotes and stories that will help you to integrate trauma techniques into your practice and life.

-Rob McNeilly is widely known throughout Australia, New Zealand and Southeast Asia.
+Rob McNeilly is widely known throughout Australia, New Zealand and Southeast Asia and Scandinavia.
+He is a regular invited presenter to the Milton H Erickson Foundation’s International Conferences.
 He is the author and co-author of several books and DVD’s series on empirically based methods for learning effectiveness in therapy.
 A former medical doctor, Rob McNeilly retired from medical practice nearly 30 years ago after meeting and working with Milton Erickson.
 He did so to focus exclusively on engaging in brief therapy and hypnosis.
 Rob is known for presentations that are practical, relevant and down to earth.
 He has the ability to teach you immediately useful skills that you can put to use in your practice at once.